phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 The library is usable like a normal external crate.
 It is called like our crate, which is `blog_os` in our case.
 The above code uses the `blog_os::test_runner` function in the `test_runner` attribute and the `blog_os::test_panic_handler` function in our `cfg(test)` panic handler.
 It also imports the `println` macro to make it available to our `_start` and `panic` functions.

 At this point, `cargo xrun` and `cargo xtest` should work again.
-Of course, `cargo xtest` still loops endlessly (remember the `ctrl+a` and then `x` shortcut to exit).
+Of course, `cargo xtest` still loops endlessly (you can exit with `ctrl+c`).
 Let's fix this by using the required library functions in our integration test.

 ### Completing the Integration Test